jaimeadf/discord-screenshot/README.md

 ### Standalone

 #### /screenshot &lt;player or identifier&gt;
-Can be used via console or by anyone with the `screenshot.command` ace permission.
+Can be used via console or by anyone with the `command.screenshot` ace permission.

 ### vRP

 #### /screenshot &lt;user_id&gt;
-Can be used via console or by anyone with the `screenshot.command` permission.
+Can be used via console or by anyone with the `command.screenshot` permission.

 ## API